-- Murder/Manslaughter by Negligence - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger Franklin & Marshall College Community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Campus Alert, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by Department of Public Safety in conjunction with the Title IX Coordinator).
-In cases involving sexual assault, they are often reported long after the incident occurred, thus there may be no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes as determined necessary by the Decision Team
+- Murder and Non-negligent Manslaughter The willful (non-negligent) killing of one human being by another - Manslaughter by Negligence The killing of another person through gross negligence (if that negligence is believed to be an ongoing threat to the larger Franklin & Marshall College Community) - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-bycase basis to determine if the individual is believed to be an ongoing threat to the larger Franklin & Marshall College Community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Campus Alert, but will be assessed on a caseby-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by Department of Public Safety in conjunction with the Title IX Coordinator).
+In cases involving sexual assault, they are often reported long after the incident occurred, thus there may be no ability to distribute a "Timely" Warning Notice to the Community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - A string of burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another - Other Clery crimes as determined necessary by the Decision Team

 The Clery Act does not define what 'timely' is or what information should be included.
-However, the warning should be issued as soon as the pertinent information is available because the purpose of a Campus Alert is to alert the Campus Community of continuing threats especially concerning safety, thereby enabling community members to protect themselves.
+However, the warning should be issued as soon as the pertinent information is available because the purpose of a Campus Alert is to alert the Campus Community of continuing threats especially concerning safety, thereby enabling Community members to protect themselves.
 The issuance of a Campus Alert must be decided on a case-by-case basis in light of all of the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the Campus Community and the possible risk of compromising law enforcement efforts.
 Generally, the Alert will specify the type of reported crime, the time and location at which the reported crime occurred, and specific advice to the Campus Community regarding steps to take to avoid becoming a victim.
 Confidential information, such as the name or other identifying information of the victim(s) and other necessary parties will be withheld from the warnings.

 The decision to issue a Campus Alert is made in coordination and consultation by at least two persons from the Decision Team.
-In an extreme emergency, the notification process will be implemented at the sole discretion of the College's Vice President of Finance and Administration and Associate Vice President of Public Safety.
-The Decision Team consists of: Vice President of Finance & Administration, Associate Vice President of Public Safety, Vice President for Communications, Dean of the College, and Vice President and General Counsel.
+In an extreme emergency, the notification process will be implemented at the sole discretion of the College's Vice President of Finance and Administration or Associate Vice President of Public Safety.
+The Decision Team consists of: Vice President of Finance and Administration, Associate Vice President of Public Safety, Vice President for

+Communications, the Dean of the College, and Vice President and General Counsel.
 Note: The decision to issue a Campus Alert shall include a specific designation of the College office or person to be responsible for overseeing the dissemination of the warning.
-Documentation of Timely Warnings is maintained by DPS.
+Documentation of Timely Warnings is maintained by the Department of Public Safety.
 Campus Alerts are typically written and distributed by the Associate Vice President of Public Safety or designee.